zako95/landing/src/pages/docs/modding/loading-mods.md

 <Alert variant="danger">

 Currently, loading mods from the `%localappdata%\Activision\CoDWaW\mods` folder is buggy, please move your mods to the `%localappdata%\Plutonium\storage\t4\mods` folder to avoid things like menu corruption, or GSC errors.
+[Solids Pluto T4 Easy Mod Installer](https://forum.plutonium.pw/topic/14223/solids-pluto-t4-easy-mod-installer) can do that for you.

 </Alert>